PascalLG/zinc-cpp/README.md

 ZINC_COMPRESSION_GZIP     | ON or OFF   | Enable/disable gzip compression
 ZINC_COMPRESSION_DEFLATE  | ON or OFF   | Enable/disable deflate compression
 ZINC_COMPRESSION_BROTLI   | ON or OFF   | Enable/disable brotli compression
+ZINC_WEBSOCKET            | ON or OFF   | Enable/disable websocket support.
+(See below.)

 When a compression scheme is enabled, the corresponding library is automatically downloaded from GitHub, built, and statically linked with the server code.
+The WebSocket support is somewhat experimental and is only useful when embedding `Zinc` in another application, where you can implement the required callback to respond to WebSocket messages.

 The `www` folder contains a test web site, with scripts to process forms in PHP and Python.
 For easy testing, just symlink it from your build folder: `ln -s ../www www`, launch `zinc` and go to `http://127.0.0.1:8080/www/` in your browser.